lambdatestsupport/smart_ui_python/README.md

 - The script uses the LambdaTest Selenium grid to execute the tests on remote browsers.
 Make sure you have a valid LambdaTest account and provide the correct username and access key.

-- The code includes sample code to take screenshots using LambdaTest's Smart UI feature.
+- The code includes sample code to take Smart UI screenshots using LambdaTest's Smart UI feature.
 You can modify or remove this code based on your requirements.

 - It's important to call `driver.quit()` in the `tearDown` method to close the browser and release system resources.